dlareau/puzzlehunt_server/docs/basics.rst

 Design
 ------
-The design of this project is somewhat divided into two parts, the staff experience and the hunter experience.
+The design of this project is somewhat divided into two parts, the staff experience and the hunt participant experience.

-Staff is anyone that has the staff bit set in the admin page.
+Staff is anyone that has the staff attribute set in the admin page.
 These users have access to the /staff/ area of the site;
 however, in order to access all functions and access the /admin/ area of the site, the user must also be a superuser as designated by Django.